Ocean Park Hong Kong: Orcas – Hoi Wai and Prince

-Chinese sturgeon
+Chinese sturgeons

-The Chinese sturgeon were introduced to the park in 2008, and as at 2013, Ocean Park houses nine Chinese sturgeons, displayed in Chinese Sturgeon Aquarium – Yangtze Exploration.
-To mark China's hosting the Olympic Games, the Chinese Central Government made a gift of five rare Chinese sturgeon, symbolising the five Olympic rings, with Ocean Park as the recipient.
-Two were bred by the Yangtze River Fisheries Research Institute and three by the Beijing Aquarium.
-The fish made their debut on 20 June 2008.
-However one of them died after a few days, apparently bitten by a barracuda.
-On 14 July 2008, it was announced that Hong Kong would receive another five sturgeon from the Chinese National Aquatic Wildlife Conservation Association in time for 8 August opening ceremony, to complement the four fish already in situ.
-The park's management opted to evict its sharks from their aquarium in favour of the new arrivals.
-On 12 December 2008, a second sturgeon died from an infection.
-A third one died from an injury and two nine-year-old sturgeon were found to be ill in January 2009.
-The two sick fish, measuring 2.3m and 1.5m, were returned to the Yangtze River Fisheries Research Institute for expert care.
+In 2008, to mark China's hosting of the Summer Olympics, Ocean Park was gifted five rare Chinese sturgeons (symbolising the five Olympic rings) by the Chinese government.
+The Chinese sturgeon is rarer than the giant panda, and is considered a national treasure of China.
+Two of the sturgeons were bred by the Yangtze River Fisheries Research Institute and three by the Beijing Aquarium.

+The five sturgeons made their public debut on 20 June 2008.
+However, one of them died four days later, after being bitten by a barracuda.
+On 14 July 2008, it was announced that Hong Kong would receive another five sturgeons from the Chinese National Aquatic Wildlife Conservation Association in time for the Olympics opening ceremony on 8 August, to complement the four fish already in site.
+The park's management opted to house the new arrivals in its existing shark aquarium, thus removing its sharks from public viewing.
+A second sturgeon died from an infection on 12 December.
+A third one died from an injury and two more were found to be ill in January 2009.
+The two sick fish were returned to the Yangtze River Fisheries Research Institute for expert care.

-Ocean's Park returned to mainland China the last batch of six Chinese sturgeon in December 2019.
+In December 2019, Ocean Park returned to mainland China the last batch of six Chinese sturgeons.